beoutbreakprepared/nCoV2019/README.md

 Data and code repository for the Open COVID-19 Data Working Group.

 # Acknowledgements
-We first want to thank all those individuals and organizations across the world who have been willing and able to report data in as open and timely manner as possible.
+We first want to thank all the individuals and organizations across the world who have been willing and able to report data in as open and timely manner as possible.
 This work attempts to synthesize information from across a myriad set of data sources.
 Each entry in our database has an associatd source.
-A number of individuals have contributed to the specific data added here and their names and details are listed below along with a citation.
+A number of individuals have contributed to the specific data added here and their names and details are listed below along with citations for both the data set and our methodology.

 # Reconstructed line lists and data descriptor

-Daily updates are usually processed by 10pm PT (1am EST, 6am GMT) and can be found the [latest data folder](/latest_data).
+Daily updates are almost always processed by 10pm PT (1am EST, 6am GMT) and can be found in the [latest data folder](/latest_data).

 A full description of the methodology used for this study can be found here: Xu, B., Gutierrez, B., Mekaru, S. et al. Epidemiological data from the COVID-19 outbreak, real-time case information.
 Sci Data 7, 106 (2020). https://doi.org/10.1038/s41597-020-0448-0